jeffThompson/ChanceAndRandomness-OLD/Week03-RandomChoices.md

 >"If poetry has long been the locus of the expression of subjectivity... this poem, composed of random constellations, questions the very possibility of an immediate expression of the author's interiority." – Hannah Higgins, et al on *House of Dust*

 After having explored chance operations and indeterminacy, we'll make a subtle shift into thinking about randomness.
 While they initially seem to be synonyms, we'll later see a mathematical foundation for randomness (including ways to measure how much randomness is in a message).
 That foundation in numbers will guide us this week: instructions, dice, and other mechanical means for generating randomness.
-We'll make some more drawings using dice then make our own randomness-generating devices.
+We'll make some more drawings using historical instructions, then create drawings with dice and other mechanical methods.

 *Above: Installation of Alison Knowles and James Tenney's computer-generated poem "House of Dust" in 1967*